About This Material

 If you need help with a General Assistance problem, you can call:

-It is a program run by every town to help people who don't have enough money to pay their necessary expenses.
+General assistance (called GA after this) is a program run by every town to help people who don't have enough money to pay their necessary expenses.

 Each town has rules about who can have this money.
 You have the right to read the rules in the town office.